 - Sue Ducharme, '95.
 Editor and owner, Text Works-Equitext.

 - Patrick Duffey '93, Haddonfield, NJ.
 Director of corporate marketing, SLACK Inc., Thorofare, NJ.

 - Amy Dunham '99, Agoura Hills, California.
 Assistant to executive acquisitions editor, Sage Publications.

 - Deanna Durnam Cayon '92, Wolfeboro, NH.
 Accounts director, Winnipesaukee Lumber.

 - Erin Ellis Callahan '97.
 Executive editor, HCPro, Marblehead, Mass.

 - Ariana Elmakiss Ziminsky '97, Northfield, NH.
 Owner, Two Cow Town Web design.

 - Donny Emerick '91, Hampton, NH.
 Internet consultant.

-- Michelle Emery '95.
-Associate director of communications and media relations, Southern New Hampshire University, Manchester.
+- Michelle Emery Dunn '95.
+Director of communications, Southern New Hampshire University.